-Bharat Doshi joined ITER in May as Section Leader for the Cryostat and Vacuum Vessel Pressure Suppression System (VVPSS).
+Bharat Doshi joined ITER in May as Section Leader for the Cryostat & Vacuum Vessel Pressure Suppression System (VVPSS).
 As the mounded dossiers on his desk attest, his first weeks on site have been extremely busy.
-"Our team is finalizing System Requirements Documents for the end of this month, before beginning the conceptual and preliminary design review process.
-These are necessary steps in finalizing the design of the Cryostat down to the last detail before signing Procurement Arrangements in 2010."
+"Our team is finalizing system requirements documents for the end of this month, before beginning the conceptual and preliminary design review process.
+These are necessary steps in finalizing the design of the cryostat down to the last detail before signing Procurement Arrangements in 2010."
 From two team members currently, staff in his Section will be added over the next months.

-For the last three years, Bharat was Project Manager for the Cryostat & VVPSS system at the Indian Domestic Agency (DA) in Ahmedabad.
-He worked on developing the design and specifications for the ITER Cryostat, and developed the ITER-India Quality Assurance Program Manual; India will have full responsibility for Cryostat & VVPSS procurement for ITER.
+For the last three years, Bharat was Project Manager for the cryostat and VVPSS system at the Indian Domestic Agency in Ahmedabad.
+He worked on developing the design and specifications for the ITER cryostat, and developed the ITER-India Quality Assurance Program Manual; India will have full responsibility for cryostat and VVPSS procurement for ITER.
 He collaborated closely with the ITER Organization during these years and with people who are now situated just a few doors away.